American Politics Major

 Offered by the Department of Social Sciences.

 The American Politics (AP) program aims to make cadets adept at examining the sources, development, and mechanisms that inform the American approach to political power.
-Efficient action that achieves results in any domain – in boardrooms, military HQs, or legislatures - is informed and governed by understanding politics in its various forms.
-We invite AP cadets to be dynamic actors in any environment by understanding political and military power in the context and tradition of the American Political system.
+Efficient action that achieves results in any domain – in boardrooms, military headquarters, or legislatures - is informed and governed by understanding politics in its various forms.
+We invite AP cadets to be dynamic actors in any environment by understanding political and military power in the context and tradition of the American political system.

-The central currency, and concern of the American Politics stem is domestic power and the uniquely American answer to controlling its political, electoral, bureaucratic, and military dimensions.
+The central currency, and concern of the American politics stem is domestic power and the uniquely American answer to controlling its political, electoral, bureaucratic, and military dimensions.
 Cadets receive a rigorous curriculum covering various methods to analyze, judge, and employ power and predict its consequences.
 Drawing on historical and normative foundations the stem aims to ground cadets in an inherited political tradition while exposing them to contemporary methods of political investigation using empirical methods to ensure a modern and informed citizen-soldier.

 This macro understanding of the governing institutions, processes, and actors that form the constitutional order enables cadets to see the ubiquity of politics, leadership, and decision-making in everyday life.
 This awareness allows AP majors to be keen observers of the mechanisms and processes that shape tangible results in any domain.
 In addition, cadets learn to appreciate the tremendous power military officers wield individually and in concert, and the relevant place this power plays in a democratic republic and in relation to its elected representatives.
 By the completion of this rigorous curriculum cadets will have a grounded understanding of the methods that social scientists use to examine questions in the political context of the American republic.